Committees for the Defense of the Revolution (Burkina Faso): History

 The Burkinabé CDRs, however, took a wider approach – Sankara intended them to serve as a new foundation of society, a platform for popular mobilization which would revolutionize life in Burkina Faso and restructure its social space on a local level.
 This goal of restructuring the basic functions of society was carried out by the Committees for the Defense of the Revolution through attempting to mobilize the masses, and to carry out political education.
 Involving the people in governance was also portrayed as "the best way to avoid the army seizing power for itself", and as such the CDRs were endowed with administrative, economic and judicial responsibilities.

 Some have viewed the Committees for the Defense of the Revolution far less benevolently, enacting thuggery rather than social revolution.
 It has been alleged that the CDRs were formed to intimidate and weaken the trade unions as well as other established interest groups.
 The Ugandan Catholic priest Emmanuel Katongole has written that the CDRs operated as "administrative tentacles and vigilante groups rather than incubators or exemplars of what a genuinely transformed new society might look like."
 Others have described the CDRs as slowly falling into such activities rather than being formed for them, deteriorating from popular mass organizations into gangs of armed thugs which clashed with trade unionists.

 In Ghana, ruled by the Provisional National Defence Council (PNDC), the military junta led by Flight Lieutenant Jerry Rawlings, groups likewise dubbed the Committees for the Defense of the Revolution were instituted on 31 December 1984, possibly inspired by the Burkinabé variant of the name.
 These were intended to "act as watchdogs against corruption", and replaced the previous People's and Workers' Defence Committees.
 Rawlings, a close friend of Thomas Sankara, would eventually adopt conservative and right-wing policies rather than radical left-wing such.

 On 15 October 1987 Sankara was killed by a group of military officers, in a coup d'état organised by his former colleague and friend, Blaise Compaoré.
 Despite knowledge of the revolutionary's death spreading, some CDRs mounted an armed resistance to the army for several days.
 Compaoré, who would go on to rule Burkina Faso for almost three decades before being ousted from power by the 2014 Burkinabé uprising (at least partially inspired by Thomas Sankara), immediately set out to reverse most of the reforms made in the name of the "Democratic and Popular Revolution".
 Among other changes, the Committees for the Defense of the Revolution were quickly abolished.

+On June 18, 2025 Burkinabe President Ibrahim Traoré adopted a similar idea called The Laabal Brigade.
+The term "Laabal" meaning uprightness and integrity in the Fula language.
+The goal is to empower citizens and instill a culture of discipline, particularly in matters of urban sanitation and health, respect for public authority, Public order and tranquility, road safety, cleanliness and maintenance of collective spaces.